eshwar01/eshwar01.github.io/content/authors/admin/_index.md

 Welcome to my website!

 I am Buvaneshwaran Venugopal and go by Eshwar (E-sh-ver).
 I am a financial economist who conducts empirical research in corporate and entrepreneurial finance areas.
-Specifically, I study how businesses are affected by incentive mechanisms, networks, and environmental issues by leveraging natural language processing and machine learning techniques.
+Specifically, I study how businesses are affected by incentive mechanisms, networks, technology, and environmental issues by leveraging natural language processing and machine learning techniques.

 Contact details:
 BA1 417, College of Business,